Students explore how communities and cultures within these communities can be attracted to and

-After successfully completing this course, students should be able to accomplish the following:
+After successfully completing this course, students should be able to:

 - Assess the environment in which community events take place.

 - Define communities as cultures, groups with similar interests and geographical places.

 - Identify how communities can be assets to special events.

 - Understand the terminology of cultural tourism as a global phenomenon.

 - Identify benefits and costs of tourism from a cultural perspective.

 - Understand authenticity as part of the visitor experience.

 - Describe some cross-cultural communication skills that would assist in linking a special